IO42630/about-java/12-class/class.md

 #### General

-* `.java` file can have 0 or 1 public top-level classes.
+* `.java` file can have 0..1 public top-level classes.
     * `C-Error` if filename does not match name of public class.
 * `this.var` references current and inherited members
-    * sed do set apart instance/class variables from parameters/local variables
+    * used do set apart instance/class variables from parameters/local variables
 * `super.var` reference to inherited members
     * used to call members of the Parent class from the Child class.
 * `this(int i)` is used to call overloaded Constructor.